nyDropTheC/nyDropTheC/README.md

 ### Nikolai

 Hei! 👋
-I'm Nikolai and I'm starting my third year at Haaga-Helia studying software development (Well, I am studying IT, but I've been mostly focusing on software development)
+I'm Nikolai and I'm doing my third year at Haaga-Helia studying software development (Well, I am studying IT, but I've been mostly focusing on software development)
-While I am somewhat decent at Getting Stuff Done™ with Python and JavaScript, my programming true love is Haskell, though I've been slacking with it lately.
+While I am somewhat decent at Getting Stuff Done™ with Python, JavaScript and Java, my programming true love is Haskell, though I've been slacking with it lately.
 I am also pretty good at Lua and have been learning C++ on the side.

 # Programming things I've done😄
 - A bunch of React and React Native projects
-- Helsinki University's MOOC Haskell course
-- Helsinki University's MOOC Data Structures & Algorithms course
+- A bunch of Java projects involving Spring
+- A bunch of C++, mainly focused on Windows-oriented development

 # What I'm working on🌱
 - Getting this degree done
-- Getting good at React and React Native
 - Finding a programming-oriented job

 # How to find me📫